vippsas/vipps-developers/settlements/README.md

 excluding the Vipps fees.
 On other words: The Vipps fees are deducted from the settlement amount.

-Merchants with a "gross settlement" contract receive the users' payments _including_ the Vipps fees, and are then invoiced for the Vipps fees.
+Merchants with a "gross settlement" contract receive the _full amount_ of the users' payments
+_including_ the Vipps fees, and are then invoiced for the Vipps fees.

+If the merchant's organization number is registered as an EHF recipient, Vipps sends and EHF.
+If not, the invoices are sent by email.
-The invoices are sent by email.
-To change invoice recipient, please [contact customer service](https://vipps.no/kontakt-oss/bedrift/vipps/).
+To change invoice recipient, please
+[contact customer service](https://vipps.no/kontakt-oss/bedrift/vipps/).

 # Settlement report formats